 As Google bots scour your site, they are searching for keywords and relevant terms that can reveal the subject matter that’s covered on your page.
 Heading tags provide headlines that Google can quickly index for general content topics.
 Using keywords and location tags in your headers helps Google crawlers index your information resulting in higher rankings and increased web traffic.
 But how do you write a good subheading?
 H2 headers should display the general subject matter with the use of keywords and location tags.
 H3 subheading tags are best used as secondary headings for H2s, including secondary and service-based keywords for ranking in more specialized search results.

 Metadata and Your HVAC SEO

-The metadata for your HVAC website provides Google and other search engines with easy to read information about each of your page’s content.
+The metadata for your HVAC website provides Google and other search engines with easy-to-read information about each of your page’s content.
 These details include components, such as the head, title tag, and meta description, help Google index your site efficiently for keyword searchability providing higher rankings on SERPs.
 Metadata can be found throughout the pages of your site and is considered backend information, meaning that it cannot be seen by general viewers.
-However, without proper metadata, your site is unlike to rank in keyword, location, or any other type of search performed.
+However, without proper metadata, your site is unlikely to rank for a keyword, location, or any other type of search performed.